|ST.TUDNO AND ST TUDNO'S CHURCH

 A prayer for all who visit St. Tudno’s Church:

-final service will be on Sunday 29 September.
+final service was on Sunday 27 September.
 The Parish provides

 a taxi to the Sunday morning services.
 There